 (3)

-The "Reset" button brings the body of pendulum to its initial position.
-You can start or stop and continue the simulation with the other button.
-If you choose the option "Slow motion", the movement will be ten times slower.
+The "Reset" button returns the pendulum body to its initial position.
+With the other button you can start or stop the simulation and continue it.
+If you select the "Slow Motion" option, the pendulum will move ten times slower.
 The spring constant, the mass, the gravitational acceleration and the amplitude of the oscillation can be changed within certain limits.
-In order to select another physical size you have to click on the appropriate one of the five radio buttons.
+To select a different physical quantity, click on one of the five radio buttons.

-The total energy of the oscillator decreases in real oscillators thanks to a general losses (for example resistance movement against environmental elements).
-The amplitude of the oscillations gradually decreases in consequence of it.
-We are talking about damped oscillations in this case.
+The total energy of the oscillator decreases in real oscillators due to general losses (for example, resistance movement against environmental elements).
+As a result, the amplitude of the oscillations gradually decreases.
+In this case we speak about damped oscillations.

-We can – in addition to the previously described parameters (ym, k a m) – system performing damped oscillation characterized by parameter δ – ie. Damping coefficient (unit s–1).
-This parameter describes just how much the system is damped.
+We can – in addition to the previously described parameters (ym, k a m) – characterize the system performing damped oscillations by the parameter δ – i.e. damping coefficient (unit s–1).
+This parameter describes how much the system is damped.

 We can distinguish three types of motion (just by the size of damping):

-When the system damping is relatively small (that condition δ < ω0 is satisfied), the damping is such that it causes quasiperiodic oscillations described by the expression:
+If the damping of the system is relatively small (the condition δ < ω0 is fulfilled), the damping is such that it causes quasiperiodic oscillations described by the expression:

 (4)